hannahdesmond/mastery-curriculum/chapter7/README.md

 accumulator
 ```

 > The `accumulator` was mutated during the `each` loop (it had elements added to it).
-What happened to the `list_of_numbers`?
-Play with the REPL above to find out.
+What happened to the array referenced by `list_of_numbers`?
+Play with the code example above to find out.

 ## Checking if elements are in arrays

-We can use the `includes?` method to find out if an element is in an array:
+We can ask an array whether it includes an object by sending it the `includes?` method:

 ```eval-ruby
 words = ["Hello", "World!"]